Smoothieware/smoothie-v2-for-nuttx/Firmware/README.md

 Currently the config.ini is builtin and defined in string-config.h

-Currently Robot is ported and should allow XYZ motors to work as expected at 100Khz max step rate.
+Currently Enough is ported to be able to run a 3D Printer using a Bambino board and external drivers.
+XYZ and an extruder and temperture controls should work, but needs extensive testing.